 Many flood-damaged cars look immaculate, with pristine exteriors and clean interiors to show for it.
 It is not too difficult to make a car look good inside and out, but underneath and within the vehicle’s mechanics, signs of flood damage can be uncovered.
 Read on to find out ways to check any vehicle for problems.

 1. Do your research.
 Never take the owners word when it comes to the condition of a vehicle.
 It may look great and run fine, but flood damage problems can appear later on.
 Rust, mildew and stained carpeting are visible signs of trouble.
 You will need to dig deeper too, by contacting your state’s Department of Motor Vehicle to learn if the car was branded with flood or salvage titles.
-You can also purchase a CARFAX History Report to get detailed information about the repair history of most any vehicle.
+You can also purchase a vehicle history report to get some information about the repair history of most any vehicle.
+(Here is an excellent article that details the limits and sometimes the pitfalls with vehicle history reports — Limitations and Problems with Carfax or any Vehicle History Report).

 2. Look around inside.
 The carpeting may have been replaced and the seats cleaned, but there may be telltale signs that a vehicle was damaged in a flood.
 Silt, mud and rust may lurk just beneath the surface, or in the back of the glove compartment, at the bottom of the trunk or behind the dashboard.
 If stains or discoloration are present or the interior colors are mismatched, you are likely looking at a salvaged vehicle.